One bowl of fufu can explain a war.

 Key Hunter-Inspired Stretches

-• Low Earth Stance: Wide squat, back straight, hands resting lightly on thighs — opens hips and strengthens legs.
+• Low Earth Stance: Wide squat, back straight, hands on thighs — opens hips and strengthens legs.

-• Silent Tracker Walk: Slow, heel-to-toe stepping while staying low; excellent for ankle mobility and balance.
+• Silent Tracker Walk: Slow heel-to-toe stepping in a crouch; builds ankle mobility and balance.

-• Hunter Bow Stretch: Kneel with one knee down, torso upright, arms extended forward as if aiming a bow — stretches hip flexors and shoulders.
+• Hunter Bow Stretch: Kneel with one knee down, arms extended like drawing a bow — opens hip flexors and shoulders.

-• Ground Listening Pose: Deep crouch with elbows pressed against knees, spine tall — hip opener and lower back stretch.
+• Ground Listening Pose: Deep crouch with elbows pressed to knees — hip opener and lower back stretch.

-• Gatherer Reach: From a half-squat, extend one arm to the ground, the other skyward — spinal twist and shoulder opener.
+• Gatherer Reach: From a half-squat, reach one arm down and the other up — gentle spinal twist and shoulder opener.

 Benefits of Moving Slow

-• Improves balance and stability, reducing fall risk in cooler months.
+• Improves balance and stability, reducing fall risk.

 • Accessible for all fitness levels.